jonasblixt/bpak/README.rst

 binary hash that can be signed in a controlled environment.
 Bitpacker supports retrofitting DER formatted signatures, which, for example, is what openssl can produce.
-This way an approved release candidate can be re-signed with production keys without rebuilding all the artifacts that make up a bpak archive.
+This way an approved release candidate can be re-signed with production keys without rebuilding all the artefacts that make up a bpak archive.

 -----------
 Limitations